4 Standards

 Stream notifications (Sec 6)

-Query parameters: insert, point, content, depth, start-time, stop-time and with-defaults.
+Query parameters: insert, point, content, depth, start-time, stop-time, with-defaults and fields (root only)

 Monitoring (Sec 9)